Servers-for-Hackers/serversforhackers-newsletter/source/_editions/2015-02-10-deploy-envoy.md

 ssh-keygen -t rsa -b 4096 -C "fideloper@gmail.com" -f id_deployex
 ```

-To copy that to the remote/production server (since I'm on a Vagrant server, not my Mac, which may not have this command), I can use the following to copy the public key into the `deployer` user's `authorized_keys` file:
+To copy that to the remote/production server, I can use the following to copy the public key into the `deployer` user's `authorized_keys` file:

 ```bash
 # Since not running on mac, we have this command